-SA from 2010 to 2015.
-Prior to that role, he was a partner and shareholder in Affentrager Associates from 2006 to 2010, Investment Director and shareholder in Ultreia Capital from 2002 to 2006 and an Investment Manager at Lombard Odier from 1998 to 2002 for the Immunology Fund.
-He has served as chairman of the board of Idros S.A. and Baszanger SA since 2016 and as a member of the boards of Anaroll Holding S.A. since 2014, BRS Immobilier S.A. since 2013, Affentrager Associates AG since 2006 and CIMA Corporate Investment Management Affentrager Holding AG since 2006.
-He previously served on the boards of Swisscom Digital Technology S.A., Akenes S.A., Skwich Holding S.A., Veltigroup S.A., LANexpert S.A., insentia S.A., ITS Information Technologie Services S.A., epyx S.A. and Veltigroup Consulting S.A., among others.
+Nicolas Fulpius, Chairman.
+Mr. Fulpius is one of our co-founders and has served as a director and chairman of our Board since 2007.
+He has served as Chief Executive Officer at Ansam Group since 2020, as Chief Digital Officer for Swisscom Cloud Lab and for Swisscom Schweiz AG since 2015 and is member of the Venture Investment Committee of the Swisscom Venture Funds.
+Previously he was Chief Executive Officer and Shareholder of Veltigroup SA from 2010 to 2015.
+Prior to that role, he was a partner and shareholder in Affentrager Associates from 2003 to 2010, Investment Director and shareholder in Ultreia Capital from 2002 to 2006 and an Investment Manager at Lombard Odier from 1998 to 2002 for the Immunology Fund.
+He has served as member of the board of Romande Energie Holding since 2021, as chairman of the board of Ansam Group Holding SA since 2021 and of Swisscom Digital Technologies from 2016 until 2017 as well as Affentrager Associates AG since 2006 and CIMA Corporate Investment Management Affentrager Holding AG since 2006.
+He previously served on the boards of Swisscom Digital Technology S.A., Veltigroup and related companies (LANexpert S.A., insentia S.A., ITS Information Technologie Services S.A., epyx S.A.), Selfrag SA, SIRS-Lab GmbH, Dunes Technologies SA among others.
 He holds an M.S. in Management Science and Engineering from Stanford University and the Swiss equivalent of an MBA from St. Gall University.